LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda Alpha&Delta/Alpha m3-8100y/Alpha 864s Auto-power-on BIOS/README.md

 1. Format your USB drive to FAT32 and change the drive name to "WINPE";
 2. Copy all the files under **"BS-7-S70KR300-KF65A-101-J"** to root directory of your USB Drive.
 3. Plug the U-drive in USB host and boot the system; Press “ESC” and go into the BIOS setting page.
-4. Navigate to “BOOT”, Select your USB drive as BOOT 1# and press “Enter";
+4. Navigate to “Save & Exit”, choose "UEFI: Built-in EFI Shell" and press “Enter";
-5. It will reflash automatically.
+5. se the Tab key to select BIOS.
+NSH, and it will reflash automatically.
 Wait until it returns "fs3:>";
 6. Shut down your LattePanda Alpha and unplug your USB drive;